 Rassie Erasmus: Springboks Manager Named Greatest Rugby Coach Ever by Irish Legend

-Within South African rugby scene, Erasmus is often celebrated as the greatest coach in Springboks history.
+Within the South African rugby scene, Erasmus is often celebrated as the greatest coach in Springboks history.
 Yet beyond the country’s borders—especially in Ireland—he does not always receive the same level of recognition.

 In 2025, the Springboks successfully retained their Rugby Championship crown and completed their November European Tour without a single loss.
 Their tour highlights included a win against France and, most notably, a triumph over Ireland in Dublin—their first there since 2012.